INTERNATIONAL SPECIAL INTEREST GROUP

-About the Industry SIG
+About the Industry Special Interest Group (SIG)

 The Industry SIG explores issues related to academic relationships with industry, shaped by a wide range of factors including, but not limited to: